NicoleLund/pythonAPI-weatherAnalysis/WeatherPy/WeatherPy_results_discussion.md

 # WeatherPy Discussion

 The WeatherPy challenge collected weather observation data from around the world.
-The following obersvations were drawn from the data I collected (WeatherPy_20210420_data.html) and the sample data (WeatherPy_with_sample_data.html) provided in the course assignment.
+The following obersvations were drawn from the data I collected (WeatherPy_20210422_results.html) and the sample data (WeatherPy_with_sample_data.html) provided in the course assignment.

-## Observation 1 - WeatherPy_20210420_data.html
+## Observation 1 - WeatherPy_20210422_data.html

 I hypothesized that I would see a Maximum Temperature gradient from equatorial to polar latitudes because temperature is strongly influenced by solar irradiance.
-As a result temperature will generally be correlated with Latitude, except for times of year where the solar irradiance is more equally distributed (Fall and Spring).
+As a result temperature will generally be correlated with Latitude.

-My final API query was run at ~2:30pm on 4/20/2021.
-The resulting dataset showed negligible correlations between Latitude and a variety of weather observations.
-I believe this is due to the timing of the data collection in the spring time in mid afternoon.
+My final API query was run at ~4pm on 4/22/2021.
+The resulting dataset showed good correlations between Latitude and Maximum Temperature.
+This affirms my hypothesis.

 ## Observation 2 - WeatherPy_with_sample_data.html

-The cities.csv data provided in the course assignment showed a measurable Max Temperature gradient.
-The data was sampled one month later in the calendar year and supports my hypothesis that there would be a gradient in Maximum Temperature.
+The cities.csv data provided in the course assignment also shows a measurable Max Temperature gradient.
+The regression analysis shows that this data is slightly less correlated but also affirms my hypothesis.

 ## Observation 3 - Both datasets